 Can I reserve a meeting room?

-Unfortunately while we are closed, meeting rooms are currently unavailable for reservations.
+Unfortunately our meeting rooms are currently unavailable for reservations.

-We hope to restart the meeting room reservation system at a later day, but it depends on when we can safely re-open the library buildings to the public.
+We hope to restart the meeting room reservation system at a later day.
 Please check back here for the latest updates.

 Can I still apply for a library card?